Written by MacuHealth

 “I’ve had to find another way of learning lines and things, which is having great friends of mine repeat them to me over and over and over again,” she explained in The Guardian.
 “So, I have to learn through repetition, and I just hope that people won’t notice too much if all the lines are completely hopeless!”

-The Oscar-winner is proof that AMD can affect anyone and how they see the world.
+The Oscar-winner shows AMD can affect anyone and how they see the world.
 The disease affects a small area in the center of the retina known as the macula, the part of our retina that provides clear vision to our direct line of sight.
-AMD’s symptoms aren’t obvious, but it can significantly affect the quality of life for those afflicted by it.
-We’ll look at how those with AMD adapt, both physically and mentally.
+AMD’s symptoms aren’t obvious, but it can significantly affect the quality of life for those afflicted.
+We’ll look at how those with AMD adapt physically and mentally.

-It’s critical to understand that an AMD diagnosis doesn’t mean you have to sell your car or start learning braille, but its symptoms can make daily life a little more frustrating.
+It’s critical to understand that an AMD diagnosis doesn’t mean you’re going completely blind, but its symptoms can make daily life a little more frustrating.
 But sometimes, those with AMD may not have anything to worry about.

 “Having a diagnosis of early macular degeneration may never impact [a patient’s] vision in a negative way,” explained Dr. Timothy Murray on the podcast Retina Health for Life from the American Society of Retina Specialists.

 In some cases, vision can deteriorate slowly, with a slight change in color or a dark point in the middle of your field of view.
 Some other symptoms of AMD may include a blurred spot in the center of your vision, reduced ability to detect objects from their background or straight lines that appear wavy.